Yejashi/obsidianNotes/Research/LLVM/LLVM-General.md

 **Characteristics:**
 - LLVM's Intermediate Representation is a platform-independent, low-level programming language.
 It serves as the "common ground" between source code and machine code.
-- Has a typed system and three representations: textual IR, binary bitcode, and in-memory IR.
+- Has a typed system and three representations:
+	- textual IR,
+	- binary bitcode,
+	- in-memory IR.